bueltge/local-open-sans/README.md

 # Local Open Sans
-Use an local version of the font Open Sans.
+Use an local version of the Google font Open Sans.

 ## Description
 The plugin replace the default url to Google font Open Sans with a local version in the WordPress administration area.